allenfengjr/allenfengjr/README.md

 - 👋 Hi, I’m Hao FENG.
 - 👀 I’m interested in HPC and Computer Graphic.
-- 🏫 I'm now a first year PhD student in IU.
+- 🏫 I'm now a second year PhD student in IU.
 - 🌱 I’m currently working on Lossy Compression.
 - 📫 How to reach me ${MY_FIRST_NAME+MY_LAST_NAME} at iu dot com